harjothkhara/webdb-iv-guided/notes.md

 - the most important tools for data modeling: ears and pen and paper
 - one to many relationships translate to: Foreign Keys
 - where does the Foreign Key go? : on the many side

+## Model Slack

+- a user can be in several channels
+- a channel can have several participants